JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_extensions.md

 </procedure>

-To clarify this procedure, consider the following sample section of the <path>plugin.xml</path> file that defines two extensions designed to access the `com.intellij.appStarter` and `com.intellij.projectTemplatesFactory` extension points in the IntelliJ Platform, and one extension to access the `another.plugin.myExtensionPoint` extension point in another plugin `another.plugin`:
+To clarify this procedure, consider the following sample section of the <path>plugin.xml</path> file that defines two extensions designed to access the <include from="snippets.topic" element-id="epLink"><var name="ep" value="com.intellij.appStarter"/></include> and <include from="snippets.topic" element-id="epLink"><var name="ep" value="com.intellij.projectTemplatesFactory"/></include>
+extension points in the IntelliJ Platform, and one extension to access the `another.plugin.myExtensionPoint` extension point in another plugin `another.plugin`:

 ```xml